-In 2002 they launched their Unleashed debut, an attempt at transcribing their Progressive Metal theatrical styles onto CD.
+In 2002 Seven13 launched their Unleashed debut, an attempt at transcribing their Progressive Metal theatrical styles onto CD.
 By the time the follow-up Devour was released in 2004, and the subsequent South African tour, the membership had shifted with Amanda Adams on keyboard, Brian Verrochi (bass/back. vocals), Kenneth Michael replaced by Court Linehan as lead vocalist, Bryan Bales replaced by Berklee Graduate Greg Ogan on Drums/Percussion and Justin Ballard replaced by Mike Burke on lead guitar.

 Besiana ("Mira") Konomi would be the live dancer during this period, although the dance role was replaced often.